blackberry/WebWorks-Community-APIs/BB10-Cordova/SystemDialog/README.md

 4. Build the native extension project for all architectures: Right click on the project and choose "Build Configurations" > "Build All"

+Note: When build on the Mac/Linux platform, you will have the build directory contents as shown below.
+The "libSysDialog.so" is a symlink to the actual shared object "libSysDialog.so.1.0.0" in order to manage build version.
+Thus copying your build to the Windows platform and adding the plugin will NOT work.
+You need to rebuild on Windows, or remove the symlinks and rename you shared object "libSysDialog.so.1.0.0" to "libSysDialog.so".

+	lrwxr-xr-x   libSysDialog.so@ -> libSysDialog.so.1.0.0
+	lrwxr-xr-x   libSysDialog.so.1@ -> libSysDialog.so.1.0.0
+	lrwxr-xr-x   libSysDialog.so.1.0@ -> libSysDialog.so.1.0.0
+	-rwxr-xr-x   libSysDialog.so.1.0.0*

 ## Using the Plugin in an Application

 To use the plugin in another project, that's been created with Cordova, run __cordova plugin add <path to the SysDialog folder>/plugin__.